deltanode/react-playground/04-coding-in-react/README.md

 <summary>What is `Config Driven UI`?</summary><br>
 <blockquote>

+- `Config-driven UI` is one of the UI design pattern in which the UI is rendered based on the configuration parameter sent by the server (backend).
+This is one of the popular pattern used in the industry now.
 - It a way of creataing a dynamic UI in such a way, which changes on the basics of backend API data.
 - Eg: Suppose we provide some services through our web app in different cities.
 Now we want to display offer & discounts as the cities.
 So, our web app should re-render on the basis of datacomming from the backend, this is beacause of config driven UI.

+_More_:

+- `Config Driven UI` are based on the configurations of the data application receives.
+It is rather a good practice to use config driven UIs to make application for dynamic.
+- It is a very common & basic approach to interact with the User.
+It provides a generic interface to develop things which help your project scale well. - - It saves a lot of development time and effort.
+- A typical login form, common in most of the Apps.
+Most of these forms also get frequent updates as the requirements increase in terms of Form Validations, dropdown options,.. or design changes.

 </blockquote><br>
 </details>